m-elbaz/assessment_du/README.md

 Enter notebook.ipynb to view the code.

-Outputs should be displayed (the finetuning might take a few minutes if you re-run the code !).
+Outputs should be displayed.
+The finetuning might take a few minutes if you re-run the code !.

 The test predictions are stored under test_pred.csv